 Background and Education

 Dr. Davis received her doctoral degree in Clinical Psychology from The Chicago School of Professional Psychology in Washington, DC.
-She also received a M.S. degree in Counseling from the University of the District of Columbia in 2006 and a M.A. degree in Clinical Psychology from The Chicago School of Professional Psychology in Washington DC in 2012.
+She also received a Master of Science degree in Counseling from the University of the District of Columbia in 2006 and a Master of Arts degree in Clinical Psychology from The Chicago School of Professional Psychology in Washington DC, in 2012.
 In addition, she completed her Graduate Certificate in Working with Survivors of Violence, Torture, and Trauma from the University of Maryland, College Park, Maryland, a program that was approved by the American Psychological Association.

 5831 Allentown Road

 Camp Springs, MD 20746